Skip to main content

 Top New Year’s resolutions for kids

 While there are a lot of ideas for creating New Year’s resolutions for the family, it’s important to set goals the entire house is on board with.
-Have a family meeting to discuss New Year’s resolutions for the whole family that develop healthy habits.
+Have a family meeting to discuss New Year’s resolutions for the whole family to develop healthy habits.
 On New Year’s Day, brainstorm some potential resolutions to create a healthier atmosphere for everyone.
 Remember to keep the SMART acronym in mind.
 For inspiration, here are five family-centered New Year’s resolutions that work for kids and adults.

 Put down those devices